Introduction to the Online Biographical Dictionary of the Woman Suffrage Movement in the United States

 To expand beyond these two groups we also needed to include mainstream suffragists in our work and began a search for a likely source or sources for additional names of activists.
 In the course of this work, we discovered that volume 6 of the History of Woman Suffrage (1922) consisted of about 700 pages of reports describing women suffrage activities between 1900 and 1920 in all 48 states and the District of Columbia.
 These reports were written by leaders in each of the states and contain some 2,800 names of state-level suffrage activists in the campaigns of those decades.
 Published by the National American Woman Suffrage Association (NAWSA), this volume identified the grassroots activists of the almost entirely white state affiliates of NAWSA, thus complementing the Black suffragists and militant white NWP activists we had been working with in our two initial suffrage projects.
 The project had grown exponentially in this process, but we now felt we had a strategy to offer a representative view of the very diverse woman suffrage movement that emerged in the two decades before passage of the 19th Amendment.

 As we published calls for volunteers, our three groups of suffragists grew significantly.
 After the initial publication of scholarly essays and writings of Black women suffragists, we decided to crowdsource biographical sketches for Black activists for whom there were no readily-available sketches in major reference works.
-As we researched the initial 70 suffragists we had culled from Rosalyn Terborg-Penn's research and looked for additional writings, we identified many new Black suffragists.
-By now (November 2022) that number has grown to almost 430 suffragists to be included in the Online Biographical Dictionary.
+As we researched the initial 70 suffragists we had culled from Rosalyn Terborg-Penn's work and looked for additional writings, we identified many new suffragists.
+By now (June 2023) that number has grown to 450 Black women suffragists to be included in the Online Biographical Dictionary.
 Similarly, our NWP militant suffragists group grew from 224 to 420 as Jill D. Zahniser and our volunteers kept finding new activists and additional NWP demonstrations beyond Washington, D.C.
 Lastly, as we secured state coordinators for crowdsourcing the massive NAWSA-affiliated group, these volunteers identified additional important suffragists overlooked by the contributors to volume 6 of the History of Woman Suffrage.
-That group has grown to 2,900 suffrage activists.
-There are duplicates across the three groups—NWP militants who also worked with NAWSA; Black suffragists active in the NWP or in some of the NAWSA state affiliates; NAWSA activists whose names appear in two or more state reports—but we still estimate our final database will include more than 3,700 women suffrage activists.
+That group has grown to 2,880 suffrage activists.
+There are duplicates across the three groups—NWP militants who also worked with NAWSA; Black suffragists active in the NWP or in some of the NAWSA state affiliates; NAWSA activists whose names appear in two or more state reports—but we still estimate our final database will provide biographical sketches for 3,750 women suffrage activists.

-The current installment of the Online Biographical Dictionary includes almost 3,700 biographical sketches of NAWSA mainstream suffragists, Black women suffragists, and NWP militant suffragists.
-We are posting this resource on two websites—first, a freely-accessible version of the database accessible at https://documents.alexanderstreet.com/VOTESforWOMEN; second, as part of the online database, Women and Social Movements in the United States, 1600-2000, accessible through the database sections of websites at more than 470 subscribing academic libraries.
-The crowdsourcing phase of this work has been completed and we expect in the future to add only about 50 additional sketches of suffragists.
+The Online Biographical Dictionary now (in December 2023) includes 3,750 biographical sketches of NAWSA mainstream suffragists, Black women suffragists, and NWP militant suffragists.
+We are posting this resource on two websites—first, a freely-accessible version of the database accessible at https://documents.alexanderstreet.com/VOTESforWOMEN; second, as part of the online database, Women and Social Movements in the United States, 1600-2000, accessible through the database sections of websites at 500 subscribing academic libraries.
+The crowdsourcing phase of this work has been completed and we expect in the future to add only a modest number of sketches of new women suffragists and revisions of existing ones.